doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * By default the [Patch orchestration mode](https://docs.microsoft.com/en-us/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes) is set to `AutomaticByPlatform`.
 * *admin_username* and *admin_password* are configured using key vault secrets *data.azurerm_key_vault_secret.adminpassword* and *data.azurerm_key_vault_secret.adminuser* which are set in advance by [bootstrap.sh](./bootstrap.sh).
 * This resource has a dependency on *azurerm_automation_account.automation_account_01*.
-* This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [configure-vm-adds.ps1](./configure-vm-adds.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [LabDomainConfig](./LabDomainConfig.ps1).
+* This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [LabDomainConfig](./LabDomainConfig.ps1).
+  * The `AD-Domain-Services` feature (which includes DNS) is installed.
+  * A new *mytestlab.local* domain is configured
+    * The domain admin credentials are configured using the *adminusername* and *adminpassword* key vault secrets.
+    * The forest functional level is set to `WinThreshhold`

 #### Windows Server Jumpbox VM